xidruk/computer-networking/docs/subnet_mask.md

 `Mask: 11111111.11111111.11111111.00000000`

-Here, the first 24 bits (the ones) are the **network bits**—they define the shared identity of this local network.
+Here, the first 24 bits (the ones) are the **network bits** they define the shared identity of this local network.
-The remaining 8 bits (the zeros) are the **host bits**—they define the individual devices living inside that network.
+The remaining 8 bits (the zeros) are the **host bits** they define the individual devices living inside that network.

 That means:
 - All devices on the `192.168.1.0/24` network will share the first 24 bits.